 GGPoker offers rakeback through it’s Fish Buffet program.
 Players earn a minimum of 15% rakeback up to 60%, based on their Player Value Index (PVI).
 High-volume players might benefit extra from the daily $25,000 (5-Card) PLO leaderboard.

 5-Card PLO is a very popular game and has remained popular to this day.
-It’s the most popular game on poker apps, and is attracting a lot of recreational players.
-So, there are a ton of opportunities to build an edge over your opponents by jumping in “early”.
+It’s prominent on poker apps (as is 6-Card PLO), and is attracting a lot of recreational players.

 In 5-card PLO, you need stronger hands to build the pot, and side cards matter more.
 Play tighter against players that are playing too many hands, and remember the quality of suits matters a lot more than the quantity of suits.